What does the theory of evolution state?

 What is the definition of uniformitarianism?

-The belief that Earth's past geological changes can be explained by processes taking place now.
+Uniformitarianism is the belief that Earth's past geological changes can be fully explained by processes taking place now.

 What does the theory of continental drift state?

-The idea that the continental plates can move.
+The theory of continental drift states that the continental plates can move.

 What is radiometric dating?